pvcraven/arcade_book/source/chapters/14_classes/classes.rst

 The next step is **object-oriented programming**.
 This type of programming has three advantages.
 One, we can group multiple variables together in a single record.
 Two, we can associate functions with that group of data.
-Third, we'll use something called **inheritance** which allows us to take a base set of code and extend it, without needing to rewrite it from scratch.
+Three, we'll can use something called **inheritance** which allows us to take a base set of code and extend it, without needing to rewrite it from scratch.